The 15 Best Budget Hotels in Las Vegas

 Resort Fee: $17 per night.

-The SLS has been sold a few times over the years, but the latest round of renovations are incredibly effective, maximizing space in even the smallest of rooms.
+The Sahara (formerly SLS) has been sold a few times over the years, but the latest round of renovations are incredibly effective, maximizing space in even the smallest of rooms.
 The casino has a new look as well.
 While the rooms are on the cheap side, expect to pay a hefty bill at Bazaar Meat by Jose Andres, one of the best steakhouses in town.
 Cleo is more affordable and a fantastic option for Greek and Mediterranean.
 Umami Burger has its own betting window and an outdoor beer garden.

 Location: The north end of the Strip, which is still in recovery mode long after the Great Recession and feels a bit disconnected from busier parts of the Strip.